-Hazleton City Authority's normal range of arsenic is well below the MCL of 10 ppm and was detected in the sample collected in Derringer/Fern Glen during 2021.
+Hazleton City Authority's normal range of arsenic is well below the MCL.
 Arsenic enters the water supply from erosion of natural deposits; runoff from orchards; runoff from glass and electronics production wastes.
 Some people who drink water containing arsenic in excess of the MCL (10) over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer.

-Arsenic: While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
+Arsenic: While your drinking water meets EPA's standard for arsenic, it may contain low levels of arsenic.
 EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
 EPA continues to research the health effects of low levels of arsenic which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.